JeffersonLab/ersap-e2sar/README.md

 # ersap-e2sar

-This project creates Java and CPP E2SAR actors for [ERSAP](https://github.com/JeffersonLab/ersap-java/tree/main)
+This project creates Java and CPP E2SAR actors for [ERSAP](https://github.com/JeffersonLab/ersap-java/tree/main).
+Pipelines are implemented in the subdirectories [e2sar-actors](e2sar-actors) and [e2sar-java-actors](e2sar-java-actors/).
+Both of these subdirectories contain a segmenter and reassembler pipeline.
+The difference between these two are as follows

+1. [e2sar-actors](e2sar-actors) - These are pipelines where the [E2SAR](https://github.com/JeffersonLab/E2SAR) actors are written in C++ and source/sink actors are written in Java.
+2. [e2sar-java-actors](e2sar-java-actors/) - These are pipelines where [E2SAR-JAVA](https://github.com/JeffersonLab/e2sar-java) is used for segmentation and reassembly.
+This is a pure java pipeline where E2SAR-JAVA uses JNI to link with E2SAR native code.

+The requirements and build process for the pipelines do differ so they are described in the subdirectories.

+There also [Jupyter notebooks](scripts/) which run on FABRIC that show examples of using and running both sets of pipelines

 ## Prerequisites

 * Set ERSAP_HOME environment variable which will be used to install the ERSAP environment and the actors in this project
-* Download and install [ersap-java](https://github.com/JeffersonLab/ersap-java/tree/main) [ersap-cpp](https://github.com/JeffersonLab/ersap-java/tree/main) and the corresponding dependencies of the respective projects
+* Download and install [ersap-java](https://github.com/JeffersonLab/ersap-java/tree/main) [ersap-cpp](https://github.com/JeffersonLab/ersap-cpp/tree/main) and the corresponding dependencies of the respective projects
 * Download and install e2sar debian package from [e2sar-releases](https://github.com/JeffersonLab/E2SAR/releases).
 This contains all necessary dependencies for E2SAR

 ## Description of actors